chacetrev10/Gains/README.md

 # Gains
+####Chace Trevino and Joe Wilson
 In order to run:

-Install latest version of npm
+Make sure npm is installed (https://www.npmjs.com/get-npm)

-npm install --global expo-cli
+npm install

 cd to your project directory

 expo start

-download expo on your device and scan qr code
+download expo on your device and scan qr code or run from web browser popup